 This week’s edition of ‘A world of inspiration‘ was written by Honor Dargan, who is a British expat in Japan.
 Honor was in Phuket, Thailand, on that fateful day in 2004 when more than 200,000 lives were lost after a massive tsunami swept across the Indian Ocean and the Andaman Sea.
-She shares with us her experience of surviving the tsunami and pays a special tribute to the amazing people of Thailand.
+She shares with us her experience of surviving the Indian Ocean tsunami in 2004 and pays a special tribute to the amazing people of Thailand.

 It had been a wonderful Christmas.
 I’d traveled to Phuket with my boyfriend to meet his mum and his brother for a family holiday.
 We’d relaxed on the beach, parasailed on Coral Island, and partied hard.
 It was great!

-We were due to leave on December 26 in the afternoon, so my fella and I decided to take one last swim in the morning after breakfast.
+We were due to leave on December 26 in the afternoon, so my partner and I decided to take one last swim in the morning after breakfast.
 First we walked with his mum to a little travel agent around the corner as she wasn’t due to leave for another week and planned to go to Koh Phi Phi the next day.
 We booked her tickets with her and then we left her chatting with the owner as we strolled to the beach.

 When we got there, the sea was so far out that we couldn’t see where the beach ended and the sea began, but tsunami did not enter our heads – we thought it was a very low tide.
 It did feel strange, however, and instead of walking down the beach we stayed at the top talking about how weird it was.
 Thank God we did.